popphp/pop-http/README.md

 ### Auth

-The is an auth header class to assist in wiring up different types of standard authorization headers:
+There is an auth header class to assist in wiring up different types of standard authorization headers:

 - Basic
 - Bearer Token